Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Related work

 \section{Related work}

-Activity sparsity in RNNs has been proposed previously in various forms~\citep{neil_Delta_2017, neil_Phased_2016,hunter2021sparsities}, but only focusing on achieving it during inference.
-Conditional computation is a form of activity sparsity used in~\citep{fedus_Switch_2021} to scale to 1 trillion parameters.
-This architecture is based on the feedforward transformer architecture, with a separate network making the decision of which sub-networks should be active~\citep{shazeer_Outrageously_2017}.
+Activity sparsity in RNNs has been proposed previously~\citep{neil_Delta_2017, neil_Phased_2016,hunter2021sparsities}, but only focusing on achieving it during inference.
+Conditional computation is a form of activity sparsity used in~\citet{fedus_Switch_2021} to scale a feedforward transformer architecture to 1 trillion parameters.
 An asynchronous event-based architecture was recently proposed specifically targeted towards graph neural networks~\citep{schaefer2022aegnn}.
-QRNNs~\citep{bradbury_QuasiRecurrent_2016}, SRUs\citep{lei_Simple_2017} and IndRNNs~\citep{li_Independently_2018} target increasing the parallelism in a recurrent network without directly using activity-sparsity.
-Unlike~\citep{fedus_Switch_2021}, our architecture uses a unit-local decision making process for the dynamic activity-sparsity, specifically for recurrent architecture.
-The cost of computation is lower in an EGRU compared to~\citep{neil_Delta_2017}, and can be implemented to have parallel computation of intermediate updates between events, while also being activity sparse in its output.
+QRNNs~\citep{bradbury_QuasiRecurrent_2016}, SRUs~\citep{lei_Simple_2017} and IndRNNs~\citep{li_Independently_2018} target increasing the parallelism in a recurrent network without directly using activity-sparsity.
+Unlike~\citet{fedus_Switch_2021} that used a separate network to decide which sub-networks should be active~\citep{shazeer_Outrageously_2017}, our architecture uses a unit-local decision making process for the dynamic activity-sparsity.
+The cost of computation is lower in our model compared to~\citet{neil_Delta_2017}, and can be implemented to have parallel computation of intermediate updates between events, while also being activity sparse in its output.

 Models based on sparse communication~\citep{yan2022distributed} for scalability have been proposed recently for feedforward networks, using locality sensitivity hashing to dynamically choose downstream units for communicating activations.
-This is a dynamic form of parameter-sparsity~\citep{hoefler2021sparsity}.
-Parameter/model-sparsity~\citep{hoefler_Sparsity_2021} is, in general, orthogonal to and complementary with our method for activity-sparsity, and can easily be combined for additional gains.
+This is a dynamic form of parameter-sparsity~\citep{hoefler2021sparsity}, which is orthogonal to and complementary with our method for activity-sparsity, and can be combined for additional gains.
+The use of rectified linear units (ReLU) in recurrent networks as in the IRNN~\citep{le2015simple} is closely related, and can lead to sparse activations.
+But current literature lacks an analysis of such models from the context of efficiency.
+Moreover, the use of ReLU activation requires careful weight initialization, and it seems to lag behind in task performance in comparisons with other RNN models~\citep{li_Independently_2018}.